wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 ##### Using GeneValidator

-The [GeneValidator](http://bioinformatics.oxfordjournals.org/content/32/10/1559.long) tool can help to evaluate quality of a gene prediction by comparing features of a gene prediction to similar database sequences.
+The [GeneValidator](http://bioinformatics.oxfordjournals.org/content/32/10/1559.long) tool can help to evaluate the quality of a gene prediction by comparing features of a predicted gene to similar database sequences.
 This approach expects that similar sequences should for example be of similar length.

-Although we won't be running GeneValidator, do check the screenshots linked in the next sentence.
-Try to understand why some gene predictions have no reason for concern [(e.g.)](img-qc/good.png), while others do [(e.g.)](img-qc/bad.png).
+Although we won't be running GeneValidator, please check the screenshots linked in the next sentence.
+Try to understand why some gene predictions [have no reason for concern](img-qc/good.png), while [others do](img-qc/bad.png).

 ### Comparing whole genesets & prioritizing genes for manual curation